Privacy statement

-With this privacy statement we inform you which personal data we process in connection with our www.speedopening.com-website and our other services.
+With this privacy policy, we, Verein Matterhorn Cervino Speed Opening (hereinafter "we", "us", "our"), inform you which personal data we process in connection with our www.speedopening.com-website and our other services.
 In particular, we provide information about what personal data we process, for what purpose, how and where.
-With this privacy statement, we also provide information about the rights of persons whose data we process.
+With this privacy policy, we also inform about the rights of persons whose data we process.

 For individual or additional offers and services, further data protection declarations as well as other legal documents such as general terms and conditions (GTC), terms of use or conditions of participation may apply.

-Our offer is subject to Swiss data protection law as well as any applicable foreign data protection law, such as in particular that of the European Union (EU) with the General Data Protection Regulation (GDPR).
+Our offer is subject to Swiss data protection law, in particular the Federal Data Protection Act (DPA), as well as any applicable foreign data protection law, such as in particular that of the European Union (EU) with the General Data Protection Regulation (GDPR).
 The European Commission recognizes that Swiss data protection law ensures adequate data protection.

 Matterhorn Cervino Speed Opening